aaronojeda/S2PEditor/README.md

 S2P framework is based on Shaun Mitchell's work in his book 'SDL Game Development'.

 This project was made for academic purposes.

+Testing.